Are You Overpaying?

-The cheapest premium is not always the right one.
-Kapi Insurance reviews comprehensive, Third Party, and fire and theft policies to find what actually fits - your vehicle, your driving situation, and your budget.
-And when something goes wrong, you have a real person on your side.
+Cheap cover is not the same as good cover.
+We review comprehensive, Third Party, and fire and theft policies side by side to match what fits your vehicle, how you drive, and what you can spend.
+And if something goes wrong?
+You have a real person to call.

-Car insurance protects you against the financial cost of accidents, theft, fire, and natural disasters.
-Unlike ACC, which only covers personal injury, car insurance pays for damage to your vehicle and your legal liability for damage you cause to other people's property.
-NZ offers three tiers: comprehensive, Third Party Fire and Theft, and Third Party only.
+Car insurance covers the financial cost of accidents, theft, fire, and natural disasters.
+ACC handles personal injury.
+That is all it does.
+Car insurance picks up everything else: damage to your vehicle and your legal liability for damage you cause to other people's property.
+Three tiers exist: comprehensive, Third Party Fire and Theft, and Third Party only.

-New Zealand does not legally require car insurance, but driving without it means carrying the full financial risk yourself.
-If you are at fault in an accident, you are personally liable for the other party's repair costs.
-If an uninsured driver hits you and you have no protection, you must pursue them yourself.
-And if the vehicle is written off or stolen, no government scheme will help replace it.
-Whether you drive a new SUV, a commuter hatchback, a modified import, or use it for Uber or ridesharing, there is a policy that fits - but getting the right level of protection matters more than finding the cheapest premium.
+Nobody is legally required to carry it.
+But driving without insurance means you carry the full financial risk yourself.
+At fault in an accident?
+You are personally liable for the other party's repair costs.
+An uninsured driver hits you and you have no protection?
+You have to chase them yourself.
+Vehicle written off or stolen?
+No government scheme will replace it.
+Whether you drive a new SUV, a commuter hatchback, or a modified import, and whether you use it for daily commuting or Uber, we can find a policy that fits.
+The right level of protection matters more than chasing the cheapest premium.

-NZ car insurance comes in three levels: Third Party only, Third Party Fire and Theft, and comprehensive.
-The right choice depends on the vehicle's value, your financial situation, and how much risk you are comfortable carrying.
+Three levels: Third Party only, Third Party Fire and Theft, and comprehensive.
+Which one you need depends on your vehicle's value, your financial situation, and how much risk you are willing to sit with.

 Third Party only

-The most basic level of car insurance in NZ.
-Third Party only protects against your legal liability for damage you cause to another person's vehicle or property.
-It does not pay for damage to your own vehicle, whether you are at fault or not.
+The most basic level.
+Third Party only covers your legal liability for damage you cause to someone else's vehicle or property.
+Your own vehicle?
+Not covered, regardless of who is at fault.
 If an uninsured driver hits you, you would need to pursue them personally for costs.

 What is covered